iizotov/athena-federated-query-workshop/README.md

       <img src="img/2021-04-09-18-00-38.png" width="400">

-   * Click `l_shipdate`, then click `l_extendedprice` - this gives us a trendline of quantity by date.
+   * Click `l_shipdate`, then click `l_quantity` - this gives us a trendline of quantity by date.
 We can immediately notice the sharp decline in mid 1998 which may be indicative of a data quality issue:

       <img src="img/2021-04-09-18-23-10.png" width="750">